 HTML (Hyper Text Markup Language) and its more recent incarnation, XHTML (Extensible Hyper Text Markup Language) is the central core on which all Web pages are built.
 Although there are new types of technology and coding options, including PHP, ASP, XML and others, traditional markup language is the place where "all things Web" starts.

 Some Web editing software publishers claim that it is not necessary to know HTML if you use their programs to build Web pages.
-However, this is rarely the case.
-In almost every instance at least some knowledge of HTML and XHTML is helpful.
+However, this is rarely the case in actual practice.
+In almost every instance at least some knowledge of HTML is helpful.

 NOTE: You may download a printable copy of this tutorial here in Adobe Acrobat (PDF) format.

-You may expect this tutorial to take about 45 mintues to 1 hour if you work through it quickly.
+You may expect this tutorial to take about 45 minutes to 1 hour if you work through it quickly.
 To fully explore it will take 1 hour to 1 1 1/2 hour.

 Container tags have a opening part and a closing part with the "stuff" that the tag controls inside.
 An example is the tag that creates bold text, <strong></strong>. <strong> is the opening part and </strong> is the closing part.